fruxefarms/FruxePi/README.md

 ---

-## Installation
+## Manual Installation
+For ease of use across all Raspberry Pi models and platforms, we suggest running the Docker installer.

-These instructions will assist you to install the application and configure the LAMP stack (Apache, PHP, and MySQL) and install Python dependencies on your Raspberry Pi:
+However, for those that wish to tinker and tweak their FruxePi, these instructions will assist you to install the application and configure the LAMP stack (Apache, PHP, and MySQL) and install Python dependencies on your Raspberry Pi:

 #### Update package repositories
 ```